What is Sales Enablement?

 - Sales enablement AI and predictive analytics

-How can you measure the success of sales enablement?
+How can you measure success?

-As part of setting out your stall for sales enablement you should include key performance indicators (KPIs) that will help you measure your success in hitting your goals.
+As part of setting out your stall for sales enablement, you should include key performance indicators (KPIs) that will help you measure your success in hitting your goals.